arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 01.09.17
+"Nudibranchs are a group of soft-bodied, marine gastropod molluscs which shed their shells after their larval stage.
+They are noted for their often extraordinary colours and striking forms.
+Currently, about 2,300 valid species of nudibranchs are known.

+Nudibranchs are often casually called sea slugs, but many sea slugs belong to several taxonomic groups which are not closely related to nudibranchs."

+Alternatively, a fancy way of describing slimy things in the sea.

 ### 01.07.17
 Virginia Woolf wrote "a woman must have money and a room of her own if she is